A: Click here for the Libraries' hours of operation.

 You can also e-mail a question to the reference librarians, text a librarian, or use live chat assistance if you wish.
 These services are available through Ask A Librarian on the Library Help page of the Libraries' web site.

-A: The Libraries have various copy equipment such as photocopiers (to allow you to make copies of print format journal/periodical articles, reference book articles, etc.), microform scanners (to allow you to make copies of materials available only in microform format), and network printers (to allow you to print out web pages, full-text articles from periodical databases, word processing documents, etc.).
+A: The Libraries have various copy equipment such as photocopiers (to allow you to make copies of print format journal/periodical articles, reference book articles, etc.), microform scanners (to allow you to make copies of materials available only in microform format), scanners, and network printers (to allow you to print out web pages, full-text articles from periodical databases, word processing documents, etc.).

 Q: When I try to use many of the Libraries' online resources, I'm prompted for a Library ID Login.
 What is it?